rach7777/monax-may/content/blog/2014/2014-12-17-smart-v-legal.md

 ### 3. Smart contracts aren't about asking third parties to run hosting services that codify and interpret standard-form legal agreements.
 That's just silly.

-We at Eris Industries understand, unlike other firms in the blockchain space, that a hosted fee-paying solution operated by a third party is not what you want.
+We understand, unlike other firms in the blockchain space, that a hosted fee-paying solution operated by a third party is not what you want.

 We get your business.
 That means we understand that what you want is an in-house business process efficiency solution that is tailored to address and automate specific pain points arising from your existing back- and middle-office administration.
 And you want to be able to iterate and customize that solution, over and over again, for new business problems you face, without spending vast sums on new infrastructure.